Dere-tesfa/reactjs-vite/README.md

-Here’s a comprehensive explanation of **ReactJS**, and a step-by-step guide to setting up a **ReactJS project with Vite and TailwindCSS**, including practical code and examples.
+**ReactJS**, and a step-by-step guide to setting up a **ReactJS project with Vite and TailwindCSS**, including practical code and examples.
 I’ll also tie this to your repository [Dere-tesfa/reactjs-vite](https://github.com/Dere-tesfa/reactjs-vite).

 ---